 Dr. Lowry found the focus on ambiguity to be related to his interest in jazz music improvisation.
 The outcome was a new form – combining his piano music and speech – that resulted in the creation of lecture/concerts, which he has performed across the country and beyond.
 Two of his CDs are the lecture/concerts “Jazz and Christianity” and “The Theology of the Blues.”

-Married to Sarah, a biochemist, together they have five children: Mark (deceased), Diane, and Jill Lowry and Gayle and Max Cheatum, as well as 19 grandchildren.
+Married to Sarah, a biochemist, together they have five children: Mark (deceased), Diane, and Jill Lowry and Gayle and Max Cheatum, as well as 19 grandchildren and three great-grandchildren.
 In his spare time, he enjoys music, vintage cars and jazz piano performance.

 Contact Dr. Lowry: